ZupIT/ritchie-docs/content/en/Formulas/Configure Inputs.md

 }
 ```

-- `cache`: saves former input values.
+- `cache`: Saves former input values.
-  - `active`: if cache is enabled or not.
+  - `active`: If the cache is enabled or not.
-  - `qty`: amount of values to store.
+  - `qty`: Amount of values to store.
-  - `newLabel`: text appearing on the CLI asking for a new input.
+  - `newLabel`: Text appearing on the CLI asking for new input.

 ```text
 {